Work with collections

 If you add data to the collection that includes additional properties that weren’t present when you first created the collection, the index remains limited to property1 and property2.

-When you use an 'allow' array for selective indexing, subsequent Data API queries can perform sort and filter operations only on property1, property2, or both.
+When you use an 'allow' array for selective indexing, subsequent Data API queries can perform sort and filter clauses only on property1, property2, or both.
 Attempting to perform these operations on any other fields returns an error.

 Non-indexed field error